Tuning PostgreSQL to reduce SSD wearout

 Here goes a long explanation.

 When you ask your operating system to write something on disk, the OS wouldn't actually do it.
 Instead, your data will stuck for a some time in a memory cache, or "write buffer".
-So if you want to be sure your data will undergo crash or poweroff, you want to use fsync() system call to ask the operating system to actually flush data on disk.
+So if you want to be sure your data will undergo system crash or poweroff, you want to use fsync() system call to ask the operating system to actually flush data on disk.

 But PostgreSQL doesn't rely on fsync() to keep a database in a consistent state.
 Besides, PostgreSQL doesn't keep a database consistent at all.
 A database is a permanent mess of chunks of data written on disk and chunks of data stuck in memory.
 Instead, before writing into the database, PostgreSQL describes everything it's going to do in the Write-Ahead Log.
-With WAL, a database could be restored evenr after a crash.
+With WAL, a database could be restored even after a crash.
 WAL is an append-only file, so it's impossible to corrupt it in a catastrophic way.

 By default, PostgreSQL invokes fsync() on WAL on each transaction commit.
 By disabling it, last transactions appended to WAL could be lost in a case of a crash.
 But no flushing on disk also provides a better buffering, causing writes to disk to be in bigger chunks.